-In mid-March, Council lodged a Planning Proposal with the

-NSW Department of Planning for Gateway Determination (to amend the LEP).

-A Gateway Determination was received on 6 April 2017.
+In mid-March, Council lodged a Planning Proposal with the NSW Department of Planning for Gateway Determination (to amend the LEP), which was received on 6 April 2017.
 The Developer subsequently lodged a DA for both the Council works and the Developer works.

-On 17 May 2017, the Planning Proposal and the DA were placed on exhibition simultaneously for the public to view and make submissions.
-The closing date for submissions is 16 June 2017.
+The Planning Proposal and the DA were placed on exhibition simultaneously for the public to view and make submissions from 17 May - 16 June 2017.
+The amendment to the LEP was gazetted by the NSW Government on 4 August 2017.

-Q: Why have no plans or details regarding the development been released until now?

-Given that the project was subject to a complex and lengthy procurement process [spanning a number of years] and in order to achieve the best outcome whilst preserving the integrity of the procurement process, the details of the proposed project needed to remain confidential.
-From this point forward we will keep you fully informed of the project's progress as it develops.
+From this point forward we will keep you informed of the project's progress as it develops.
 It's a very exciting project and we're looking forward to making it a reality, together with you.